And, How My Old Job Makes Me the Vermont Senior Photographer for You

 Check out my portfolio to see if my style is similar to your vision.

 I have heard every imaginable biology and physics question.
 (Side note: I had FOUR babies while I was teaching biology — and my students had lots of questions about THAT!)
 I know that you have a talent (even if you don’t believe me).
 I know that you are trying to figure out “the right path” for next year and that there is lots of pressure to make the “best choice for you.”
 (Spoiler alert: there is no one best choice, just lots of great options.
 As long as you are willing to learn from your experiences, you will be fine.)

 Third, I’m not into fluff.

 I won’t waste your time.
 In fact, I stopped assigning homework during my last five years in the classroom so that my students had more time to pursue their passions.
 You don’t have to pretend to like what 17 year old’s are “supposed” to like.
 I want to know what you like.
 I won’t take pictures that feel fake.

 Fourth, I’d love to get to know you.

 Really, I would.
 That’s because I want to give your future self a gift: the gift of real authentic images.
 I want you to be able to look back and remember how you felt as a senior in high school.
-I promise, some of your feelings and ideas with intensify with time, and some will shift.
+I promise, some of your feelings and ideas with intensify with time, and then some will shift.
 Your future self, will be grateful for the chance to look back and see how much you’ve grown.